Samuel-Bachorik/machine_learning_library/README.md

 Backpropagation alorithm implemented in this library will give you answer to this question. <br/>

-Build your model, put your data inside, run backward, save model weights, load model weights and test it
+Build your model, put your data inside, run backward, save model weights, load model weights and test trained model in real life<br/>

+###Theory